On spectral algorithms for community detection in stochastic blockmodel graphs with vertex covariates

 \begin{remark} The SBMs parameterized by $ \mathbf{B} $ in Example~\ref{example:2bhC} lead to the notion of the homogeneous model~\cite{Abbe2018,Cape2019}.
 For $K$-block homogeneous model, we have $ \mathbf{B}_{k \ell} = a $ for $ k = \ell $ and $ \mathbf{B}_{k \ell} = b $ for $ k \neq \ell $. \end{remark}

-In both of these examples, an induced two-block SBM becomes a four-block SBM via the effect of a binary vertex covariate.
-The goal is to cluster each vertex into one of the two induced blocks after accounting for the vertex covariate effect size.
+In Examples 2 and 3, an induced two-block SBM becomes a four-block SBM via the effect of a binary vertex covariate.
+The goal is to cluster each vertex into one of the two induced blocks after accounting for the vertex covariate effect.
 To this end, we need to recover the latent positions of the underlying GRDPG, using the adjacency spectral embedding.